 Remove Grub Customizer

-If you no longer need Grub Customizer, remove the package and its dependencies:
+If you no longer need Grub Customizer, remove the package and clean up its dependencies:

 sudo apt remove grub-customizer